manasvi-patil/Fashion-Recommendation-System/README.md

 //Note:
-For running the files via terminal/cmd use the command "streamlit run main.py" to run the main.py file
+For running the files via terminal/cmd use the command "streamlit run main.py" to run the main.py file//